processwire-recipes/Recipes/set-up-search-index-with-fieldtypecache.md

-title: set up a really simple search index using FieldtypeCache
+title: Set up a really simple search index using FieldtypeCache

 ----